Main Content start here

 Frequently asked questions

-The market size of the UAE Cloud Computing market was USD 6.55 Billion in 2023.
+The market size of the UAE Cloud Computing Market was estimated to be USD 6.73 BIllion in 2025.